BAE Systems' U.S. unit focused on organic growth over M&A

 The London-based manufacturer has seen revenues decline in recent years as the United States and Europe have scaled back military spending.

-"We will have a part, I am confident, in the electronic warfare, electronic defence suites," he said.
+"We will have a part, I am confident, in the electronic warfare, electronic defense suites," he said.

 "We're making the investment to grow that business organically right now," he said, since "acquisitions are very expensive" in commercial aerospace at the moment.